Breaking the Resolution Barrier: Arbitrary-resolution Deep Image Steganography Framework: Introduction

-Despite their architectural differences, existing methods share a critical limitation: the \textbf{fixed-resolution constraint}.
+Existing DIS methods are mainly based on three architectures.
+Autoencoder-based methods \cite{baluja2017} rely on end-to-end encoder-decoder networks, which are prone to information loss due to repeated downsampling or nonlinear transformations.
+Methods based on invertible neural networks (INNs) \cite{ISN} model the hiding and revealing of the secret image as a pair of bijective mappings with shared parameters, which theoretically avoids information loss and thus enables near-lossless high-quality hiding.
+Recently, some works have introduced diffusion models \cite{diffusion} into steganography \cite{cRoss}, using prompts to guide the hiding and revealing process.
+However, their random sampling nature often limits pixel-level reconstruction accuracy. \IEEEpubidadjcol Despite their architectural differences, existing methods share a critical limitation: the \textbf{fixed-resolution constraint}.
 They formulate DIS as a discrete pixel-mapping problem, learning local mappings on spatially aligned pixels.
 This paradigm requires the secret and cover images to own the same dimension.
-This constraint presents two challenges in real-world applications, as shown in Figure 1. \textbf{First, Resolution Mismatch Dilemma}: When the secret image differs in resolution from the cover, the sender must preform native resampling on the secret image, resulting in irreversible loss of high-frequency details in the recovered secret image. \textbf{Second, Blind Recovery Incapacity}: The receiver cannot obtain the resolution information of the secret image in advance, which means they can only recover a secret image with the same resolution as the cover image, but it is wrong.
+This constraint presents two challenges in real-world applications, as shown in Figure \ref{fig2}. \textbf{First, Resolution Mismatch Dilemma}: When the secret image differs in resolution from the cover, especially when the resolution of the secret image is much larger than that of the cover image, lossy resampling of the secret image is necessary.
+This leads to the irreversible loss of high-frequency details.
+Simply applying post-hoc Super-Resolution methods(SR) is fundamentally inadequate.
+SR methods optimize statistical plausibility rather than instance fidelity, inevitably introducing generic hallucinations.
+This constitutes a fatal flaw for deep image steganography which demands precise recovery. \textbf{Second, Blind Recovery Incapacity}: The receiver cannot obtain the resolution information of the secret image in advance, which means they can only recover a secret image with the same resolution as the cover image, but it is wrong.
 Relying on external transmission of metadata violates the principle of covert communication.